OldBeafantles/Ecosystem-simulation/README.md

 * The number of HP the cells regain by eating food

+* The color / size / font of the text

 ... and more.

 You just need to change the constants values in the file `src/constants.hpp`.

 ## Possible improvments

-* A more *random natural* movement for the cell.
+* [ ] A more *random natural* movement for the cell.
 Currently, the movement is a bit *predictable* (the cells are more likely to move at the center of the window).
+Brownian movement?

-* Gather the info about the results of the simulation and write it down in a file.
+* [ ] Gather the info about the results of the simulation and write it down in a file.
 So, we could make statistics about the simulation.

-* Speeding up / down the simulation.
+* [X] Speeding up / down the simulation.
+(Version 1.1.0)

-* Save the animation in a `.mp4` file.
+* [ ] Save the animation in a `.mp4` file.

-* Timer for the duration of the simulation.
+* [X] Timer for the duration of the simulation.
+(Version 1.1.0)

+* [ ] Generations system (with genetic inheritance).

 ## Contributing